 People are objecting to the fact that it looks like they are applying a snapchat-style filter to improve how they look in the selfies they take.
 While some people might appreciate getting a nice looking shot, others probably wouldn’t want their friends and followers to think they were using filters to make their selfies look better.

 Lewis Hilsenteger of Unboxing Therapy made a video (below) to demonstrate the issue, which makes him look like he is wearing makeup, and pleaded with Apple to “Just make it an option to turn it off.”

 According to Apple Insider ‘sources’ have confirmed that Apple is working on a fix to the issue which appears to have been an error.

-A developer has claimed that there is no beautifying filter being applied at all.
-Rather, app designer Sebastiaan de With suggested that the new front facing camera requires more noise reduction because it takes photos faster.
+This seems to reflect what a developer claimed.
+App designer Sebastiaan de With suggested that the new front facing camera requires more noise reduction because it takes photos faster.

 De With claims here: "Better and more aggressive noise reduction due to merged exposures.
 And merged exposures reducing sharpness by eliminating sharp light/dark contrasts where light hits parts of the skin."

 In other words, because the iPhone XS is using a high ISO and a fast shutter speed to create these selfies, more noise is introduced, so Apple has upped noise reduction to compensate - but the effect is that images loose some detail.